Oil Painting For Beginners

-Getting started in oil painting is relatively easy.
+Getting started is relatively easy.
 You will need some basic supplies, a quiet place with good lighting and ventilation to work in, and instructions.

 Finding good instructions is the very first step you should take.
 If you're completely new to painting, then this is crucial.